maxwarnock/maxwarnock.github.io/portfolio.md

 The raw data has daily average temperatures, and I wanted annual average temperature values to understand longer term changes in climate.
 In Python, I calculated the annual mean values and resampled to one temperature value per year.
 Next, I used the sklearn library to fit a trendline to the data using the Linear Ordinary Least Squares (OLS) Regression method.

 <embed type="text/html" src="/img/aspen_temp_interactive.html" width="720" height="320">
 This graph shows an increase in average annual temperature in Aspen, CO of 0.0061 °C per year since 1980.
 Over 45 years, this is a total increase of 0.2745 °C.

 [View my Python workflow](./img/Aspen_Climate_data.html){:target="_blank"}

-Considerations for using Linear Ordinary Least Squares (OLS) Regression

-- Random error: With OLS, we are assuming that all temperature variation except for climate change is random.
-El Nino and La Nina can be predicted to a certain extent, and so this could lead to certain amount of variation that is not random.
-However, random weather events are likely still the main cause of the variability in the data.
-- Normally Distributed Error: This data is a good application in terms of normally distributed error because we are looking at average annual temperature, and not something finer scale like daily precipitation.
-- Linearity: By looking at the data of temperature gradually increasing over time, it appears you could draw a straight line through it.
-It does not appear curved or exponential, so in this case, this looks like a good reason to use OLS.
-- Stationarity: With the exception of a few outliers, the amount of variability (randomness) over time appears roughly the same across the timespan.
-There are some areas with more or less variability, but across the entire 45 years, there is no meaningful shift in randomness, so this is a good reason to use OLS.

 ---
 **Creating html maps using OpenStreetMaps**